centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 ### Synchronizing the databases and enabling MariaDB replication

-In the process of synchronizing the databases, you will first stop the secondary database process so that its data can be overwritten by the primary node's data.
+In the process of synchronizing the databases, you will first stop the passive database process so that its data can be overwritten by the active database node's data.

+> Important: If you have existing data, make sure you synchronize the database with the data onto the blank database (i.e. the database that contains data must be the active node), and not the other way round.

-Run this command **on the secondary node**:
+Run this command **on the passive node**:

 ```bash
 systemctl stop mysql
 ```

 It is important to make sure that MariaDB is completely shut down.
-Run this command and check that it returns no output:
+Run this command on the passive node and check that it returns no output:

 ```bash
 ps -ef | grep mariadb[d]